The Golden Pass

 These acts of the Territorial Legislature may seem like they were cutting themselves off from a source of regular income.
 In reality though, traffic over the former Golden Pass Road must have been way down.
 The completion of the transcontinental railroad in 1869, along with the completion of the Utah Central Railroad between Ogden and Salt Lake City in January 1870, allowed the immigrant traffic to come to Utah by rail.
 The railroad now carried most of the regular passenger traffic, along with most of the freight traffic, both at a reduced cost of time and money.
 The Legislature making these changes to the duties of the superintendent may simply have been acknowledging an already existing situation.
 The final act that took away the superintendent's duties altogether acknowledged that there probably wasn't much for him to do anyway.

 The route of the territorial toll road through Silver Creek Canyon remained as the major route between Echo and Salt Lake City.
 It paralleled the Utah Eastern Railway's route through the canyon (abandoned in 1887), as well as the Summit County Railroad.
 The latter was controlled by Union Pacific which renamed it as the Echo & Park City Railroad.
 Later it became Union Pacific's Park City Branch.
-The same route became U. S. Highway 189, and later serves today's Interstate 80. (click here for more information about the Park City Branch, and here for the Wikipedia entry for U. S. Highway 189).)
+The same route became U. S. Highway 189, and later serves today's Interstate 80.
+(Wikipedia article about U. S. Highway 189)

 During the years between 1868 and 1870, community and business leaders became aware of the potential benefits of system of railroads within the territory.
 At the time there was much concern by these people, and the public in general, about the virtual monopoly that the Union Pacific Railroad had on the coal supply for the northern Utah communities.
 Coal was badly needed both as a source of home heating fuel and as a source of energy for the manufacturing and smelting industries that were just beginning to grow in the territory.
 Coal had been discovered in 1854 in Coalville, but with the Union Pacific charging excessive freight rates to move it to Salt Lake City the only alternative was to use slow, but less costly, freight wagons between Coalville and Salt Lake City along the territorial road through Parleys Canyon.
 (33) This situation was ripe for a railroad to be organized to transport the coal to Salt Lake City, and this is exactly what happened.
 On January 25, 1873, the organizers of the Salt Lake & Echo Railroad filed their articles of association (or incorporation) with the Auditor of Public Accounts.
 (34) This group of non-Mormon Salt Lake City businessmen proposed to build a narrow-gauge railroad from Salt Lake City to Coalville via Parleys Canyon and then to Echo, a station on the Union Pacific.
 (35) However, their plan must have run into problems because no further reference to their company can be found.
 Fortunately this one failed attempt did not deter others from trying to accomplish the same thing.
 Within two days of each other the Utah Eastern Railroad and the Salt Lake & Coalville Railroad, on June 11 and 13, 1874, respectively, each filed their articles of incorporation.
 Both companies had the same proposed purpose - to build a railroad between Salt Lake City and Coalville by way of Parleys Canyon.
 (36) The organizers of the Utah Eastern were principally Mormon businessmen and those of the Salt Lake & Coalville were mostly Gentile (non-Mormon) businessmen.